top of page

 Mel commenced her training as a counsellor in 2007, achieving qualification and becoming a member of the Australian Counsellors Association (ACA).
 She later relocated to the UK in 2013, engaging in advanced counselling, psychotherapy, and psychology training.
 Alongside her private practice, Mel became a member of the British Association of Counsellors and Psychotherapists (BACP).
 In 2019, she returned to Australia, completed training as a Psychologist, and became a member of the Australian Association of Psychologists Inc (AAPI) with registration from the Australian Health Practitioner Regulation Agency (AHPRA) and with the Psychology Board of Australia.

-Having worked in organizations and her private practice in both Australia and the UK since 2014, Mel now resides in Melbourne, working at her Private Practice in Prahran at Beingwell, and in Elsternwick at NEST Family Health Clinic.
+Having worked in organizations and her private practice in both Australia and the UK since 2014, Mel now resides in Melbourne, working at her Private Practice in Caulfield South at Health on Kooyong, and in Elsternwick at NEST Family Health Clinic.

 Qualifications: